 Even more important than our celebrated past or the impact we have in the present, are the hopes and goals we have for our future.

-This toolkit is intended to encourage all of us to explore and celebrate our past, and shape our collective centennial celebration.
+We encourage all of us to explore and celebrate our past, and shape our collective centennial celebration.

 Thank you for all you are doing and all the plans you are making!